 By 2028, the next US administration may need to decide between adherence to the AUKUS deal as structured, or ensuring the operational viability of America’s own nuclear submarine force.
 Is there potential for the US to withdraw from AUKUS?

 How long can Australian politicians continue with the pretence that the American alliance aligns with the nation’s interests?
 Trump or Biden?
 It doesn’t really matter except for determining the path of America’s decline into illiberalism.
-ANZUS must be exited.
-The impetus to escape from ANZUS will have to come from the voters.
+ANZUS must be exited, but the impetus will have to come from voters.

 At this time of rising living costs, economic uncertainty, and impending climate disaster, subsidising the US and UK submarine construction industrial bases is the obvious priority for the Australian government.
 With massive taxpayer funds flowing through the government’s hands on the basis of media releases, are there yet to be revealed details that will explain to the taxpayer how these contributions aren’t just tributes?